CodeChain-io/codechain/spec/JSON-RPC.md

 [Back to **List of methods**](#list-of-methods)

 ## net_addToBlacklist
-Adds the address to the blacklist.
+Adds the CIDR block address to the blacklist.

 ### Params
  1. address: `string`